itsmeenavi/fraghead/README.md

-# Fraghead Landing Page
+# Fraghead

+Welcome to the Fraghead project!

-This repository contains the code for the landing page of Fraghead, a social media application concept for fragrance lovers.
+This is the future home of a social media application designed specifically for fragrance enthusiasts.

-## Project Structure
+## Status

-- `index.html`: The main HTML file for the landing page.
-- `style.css`: Contains the CSS styles for the landing page.
-- `script.js`: Intended for future JavaScript functionality.
+🚧 **Coming Soon!** 🚧

+The application is currently under development.

-## Description
+## Running the Placeholder

-A simple, static landing page built with HTML and CSS.
-It introduces the concept of Fraghead and highlights its potential features.

-## Getting Started

-1. Clone this repository.
-2. Open the `index.html` file in your web browser.

-## Future Development

-- Implement user sign-up functionality.
-- Add more interactive elements using JavaScript.
-- Refine the design and styling.
+This repository currently contains a basic React + Vite + TypeScript placeholder.

+To run it:

+1. Install dependencies: `bun install`
+2. Start the development server: `bun run dev`